start portlet menu bar

 2. Research comparables.
 Real estate comparables, or “comps,” look at the location, square footage, number of bedrooms and bathrooms, and age and condition of your home, compared to similar homes that have sold recently within your community.
 The sale price of these comparable homes can help you set the price of yours.

-• Real estate agents can help you set a sale price for you home, as well as get it listed on websites and databases.
+• Real estate agents can help you set a sale price for your home, as well as get it listed on websites and databases.
 Real estate agents can manage open houses and showings, review offers and negotiate, manage appraisals, disclosures, and other paperwork, and help you close the sale.
 Freedom Homes can connect you with a top real estate agent in your area.